-This is why portable and mini projectors are a better choice for many.
+Think of them more like the Swiss Army Knife of the cinema world.
+This is why portable and mini projectors are a great choice for many.
 There's no need to replace your TV.
-Just pull out your portable when you want to go big and you can even take them around to friends’ houses for movie nights.
-And installing a portable projector is no more complicated than finding a flat surface and pointing the thing at a wall (though a dedicated screen is so much better).
+Just pull out your portable when you want to go big.
+You can even take them around to friends’ houses for movie nights.

 The Nebula Mars 2 sits in a portable projector sweet spot.
 It is far from palm-sized, but has a synthetic leather carry strap and a shape similar to the Bang & Olufsen BeoLit 15 “lunchbox” wireless speaker.
 It’s cute.

 This is easily the most fun portable projector in this group too.
 It has a battery that lasts up to four hours and Android rather than a basic menu system.
 The front-end is customised for use with the supplied remote, and has a dedicated app store rather than Google Play.
 But you can still download Netflix, BBC iPlayer and countless other apps to run direct from the Mars 2.

 That includes games, but don’t get your hopes up.
 Most don’t run perfectly, although you can pair your phone and use its touchscreen like a laptop trackpad.